AndersDeath/diary2/000-current.md

 # 09 June - Sonnstag - Berlin - 626 Tag der Einwanderung - Warm Sunny

 I decided to change an approach to the Holy Theory project.
+Before that I did weekly releases but now I don't have time.